 When To Go To Italy

-The most important things to keep in mind when planning your dream Italian vacation are the weather and the holidays and events (because of crowds) that you might need to plan around.
+The most important things to keep in mind when planning your dream Italian vacation are the weather, holidays, and events that you might need to plan around (because of crowds).

 Traveler in Italy

-Try to avoid traveling in late summer (July through August) because the temperatures outside can be relentless during the day.
+Avoid traveling in late summer (July through August) because the temperatures outside can be relentless during the day.
 But you’ll also want to avoid traveling too early in the year or too late because the chances of rain are higher in early spring and late fall.

 Gondola Ride by the Rialto Bridge

-When it comes to crowds, you’ll always have some to deal with depending on where you travel.
+When it comes to crowds, you’ll always have some to deal with, depending on where you travel.
 If you’re going to Rome, for example, there will always be crowds to some extent.
 But the worst time to travel to Italy due to crowds is through the summer.

 Documents (IDs/Passports/Visas)